danczw/machine-learning-beginners-repo/README.md

 # Repository-for-ML-Beginners
 Introductory repository showcasing basic ML algorithms._

-_This repository introduce various machine learning algorithms on a basic level.
-Programmed in Python, a Jupyter Notebook each._
+_This repository introduces various machine learning algorithms on a basic level using mock-up and real world data.
+Programmed in Python with a Jupyter Notebook for each algotihm explaining briefly what is happening._

  <table>
   <tr>